cn-uofbasel/ccn-lite/src/py/README.md

 ## The API

 Requesting content via Python is simple and done in five lines of code.
-Attach to a ICN network and call `getLabeledContent`, or `getLabeledResult`in the case of named-functions:
+Attach to a ICN network and call `getLabeledContent`.

 ```python
 import ccnlite.client